tudelft3d/geo2021/faq/index.md

 #### How to upload your final thesis to the TUD repository

 You must upload your final thesis + presentation slides maximum 1 day after your A4.
-This is important, if you forget you might not get your diploma!
+This is important, if you forget you will not get your diploma supplement!

 [=> Instructions to upload your thesis](https://repository.tudelft.nl/content/education-upload-tips)